Augusta County Public Schools

 Augusta County Public Schools is the organization that operates the public school system in Augusta County, Virginia.
 Located in the Shenandoah Valley, the district serves over 10,000 students and operates 19 schools: 9 elementary, 5 middle, 5 high.
 The district also operates a technical center.

-Administration
+Leadership

 Superintendent

+Dr. Kelly Troxell is the current superintendent.
+Dr. Troxell previously served as the Executive Director of Personnel for the school district.

-The Superintendent is Dr. Eric W. Bond.
-Prior to his appointment in 2014, he was the district's Assistant Superintendent for Personnel and the Assistant Superintendent for Operations.
+The previous superintendent, Dr. Eric W. Bond, was appointed in 2014.
+He was the district's Assistant Superintendent for Personnel and the Assistant Superintendent for Operations.
 In 2024, Bond was selected as the Virginia Region V Superintendent of the Year.
 Bond announced his retirement, effective on December 31, 2025.
-The Augusta County School Board announced Dr. Kelly Troxell as the next superintendent, effective January 1, 2026.
-Dr. Troxell serves as the Executive Director of Personnel for the school district.

 School Board

-There are seven members of the Augusta County School Board:
+There are seven members of the Augusta County School Board.
+As of 2026, the members are: